sizethree/elaine/README.md

 The api provided by this crate will _never_ include `unsafe` code directly, including code that would otherwise improve the performance of the libary.
-In addition, the main export - [`recognize`][recognize] - provides the guaruntee that it will _never_ over-read bytes from a reader, again at the potential loss of performance.
+In addition, the main export - [`recognize`][recognize] - provides the guarantee that it will _never_ over-read bytes from a reader, again at the potential loss of performance.

 ### On Simplictity